University of Michigan withholding of FBI-generated record referencing Dr. Myria Petrou and Dr. Bradley Foerster

 The appeal notes that the request was limited to FBI-generated records, and that such records do not fall within the University’s advisory communications exemption.
 It further requests production of the record or any reasonably segregable portions.

-No description of the record is provided.
-The record remains withheld.
+No description of the record has been provided.

 Author Image